clemsos/writings/_quora/2015-02-15-What-caused-iPhones-to-be-status-symbols-in-China-and-around-the-world.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What caused iPhones to be status symbols in China and around the world? - Quora
+    What caused iPhones to be status symbols in
+    China and around the world? - Quora
 ---